Public Works Project Planning

 Six-Year Capital Facilities Plan

-In compliance with RCW 36.70A.130(2)(a)(iv) and KCC 21.08.020, Kitsap County Department of Public Works, Sewer Utility conducts an assessment of the County owned/operated municipal sanitary sewer systems and develops a Six-Year Capital Facilities Plan.
+In compliance with RCW 36.70A.130(2)(a)(iv) and KCC 21.08.020, Kitsap County's Sewer Utility conducts an assessment of county owned/operated municipal sanitary sewer systems and develops a Six-Year Capital Facilities Plan.

 2024-2029 Sewer Utility Capital Facilities Plan